-The ISO held its budget kick-off meeting with stakeholders in June 2015.
-The ISO considered stakeholder input when building the 2016 budget.
+The ISO held its budget kick-off meeting with stakeholders in June 2015 with the clear intent to consider stakeholder input when building the 2016 budget.
 Notes from that discussion and subsequent stakeholder questions are available on the ISO website.

-With a firm commitment to fiscal responsibility, ISO leadership required each division to develop an O&M budget consistent with the corporate Strategic Plan.
+In addition, with a firm commitment to fiscal responsibility, the ISO leadership required each division to develop an O&M budget consistent with the corporate Strategic Plan.

-The 2016 revenue requirement at \$195.3 million is approximately \$7 million less than the FERC approved \$202 million cap.
+The combined efforts lead to the 2016 revenue requirement to come in at \$195.3 million, approximately \$7 million less than the FERC approved \$202 million cap.
 The budget achieves the goals outlined above and funds operations and initiatives as set forth in the company's Strategic Plan.

-The ISO Board of Governors (Board) reviews the budget each September.
-The ISO then posts the budget to its website for stakeholder review.
-Comments on the 2016 budget are also welcome in an upcoming workshop (set for October 8, 2015).
-Notes from that discussion and subsequent stakeholder questions will be available on the ISO website.
-The Board will consider approval of the final 2016 budget at the December 2015 Board of Governors meeting.
+In September 2015, the ISO Board of Governors provided feedback on the preliminary budget.
+The ISO posted the preliminary budget along with accompanying exhibits to the ISO website for stakeholder review.
+The stakeholders discussed the budget during a budget workshop held on October 8, 2015, with discussion notes posted on the ISO website.
+Responses to written questions submitted by stakeholders after the meeting were posted on the ISO website as well.